khawkins98/vf-child-playground/README.md

 For more guidance, [see the Fractal documentation](https://fractal.build/guide/customisation/web-themes.html#configuring-themes).

-## 6️⃣ 🏎 Put your child theme and patterns into use
+## 6️⃣ 🏎 Put your pattern library into use

-Once you've configured your theme, selected patterns and made a few new ones, here's how you make use of them.
+Once you've configured your pattern library, selected patterns and made a few new ones, here's how you make use of them.

 ### Generate CSS and JS for your website